mounteerie/RES-Safari/README.md

 1. Navigate to your RES folder.
 1. Run `npm install`.

-Once done, you can build the extension by running `npm start`.

-To load the extension into Safari, see below.

 #### Building for Safari

 **`npm run build -- safari`** will clean `dist/`, then build RES (release mode).